berke-bakar/AstCreator4j/README.md

 *IMPORTANT:* Do not forget to recompile your project after changing the properties file, or you can simply change the properties file in `build/install/AstCreator4j/bin`.

+### Deleted config.properties?

+Do not worry, if AstCreator4j cannot find the `config.properties` file, it will generate a new one with default values.